madstone0-0/Notes/_Raws/Liberal/Finance/Risk.md

 ## Diversification

-The processor of holding a portfolio of different investments to reduce risk.
+The process of holding a portfolio of different investments to reduce risk.
 The covariance and correlation between the returns on the component assets is critical to the effectiveness of diversification in reducing risk.

 > Correlation - A statistical measure that indicates the extent to which two or more variables fluctuate together.
 A positive correlation indicates the extent to which those variables increase or decrease in parallel; a negative correlation indicates the extent to which one variable increases as the other decreases.

 For effective diversification the correlation between the component assets must be negative or low positive.

 To obtain a portfolio with less than perfectly positive correlation:

 - Invest in different asset classes, e.g. equities, bonds, real estate
 - Invest in different companies
 - Invest in different industries